GabrielHoy/GPGMP/README.md

 > **TODO:**
 - Actually set this up with build steps etc to be a library instead of compiling to an executable for ease of testing
+- Write some basic documentation for end-users to introduce them to the library and its basic usage
 - Refactor __**many**__ `mpn` routines to use pre-allocated scratch space instead of trying to dynamically allocate on the GPU:
   - dcpi_bdiv_q.cu
   - dcpi_bdiv_qr.cu